Mizlou Television Network

-Mizlou Television Network, Inc. or Mizlou Communications, Inc., was a sports broadcast television network active in 1962—1991.
-In 1992 Mizlou was re-established as Mizlou Television Network, Inc., which is now based in Tampa, Florida.
+Mizlou Television Network was a sports broadcast television network active from 1968–1991.
+In 1968, its predecessor, the Unisphere Broadcasting System (UBS) was re-established as Mizlou Television Network, which is now based in Tampa, Florida.
 Mizlou later branched out into cable sports channels.

 Operation

 The network was not a full-time network, but produced sports and entertainment television shows offered to a set of affiliates set up event by event.
 It was seen on affiliates of NBC, ABC, and CBS, and on independent television stations and cable channels.

 Mizlou utilized the AT&T system to distribute signals to television stations nationwide via land lines and microwave facilities.
-Mizlou produced the first "live" coast-to-coast satellite feed, of a New York Cosmos soccer game, from San Jose, California to WOR-TV in New York in the late 1970s.

 History

 Unisphere Broadcasting System

-In mid-1965, radio businessman Vincent C. Piano proposed the Unisphere Broadcasting System.
+In mid-1965, radio businessman Vincent C. Piano proposed UBS.
 The service would have operated 2.5 hours each night.
 However, Piano had difficulty signing affiliates; a year later, no launch date had been set, and the network still lacked a "respectable number of affiliates in major markets."

-Mizlou TV Network
+Mizlou Television Network

-Mizlou began syndicating college football bowls in 1968.
+By 1968, the business changed to Mizlou Television Network.
+After the name change, Mizlou began syndicating college football bowls in 1968.

 Maryland sold Mizlou rights to two of its Atlantic Coast Conference men's basketball games along with the women's basketball Maryland versus Immaculata game on January 26, 1975.
 This was the first national broadcast of a women’s college basketball game with 100+ stations signing on to the telecast.

 Mizlou broadcast the first three Fiesta Bowl starting in 1971 and lost money on the first broadcast.
 In 1979, the Network broadcast the Miss Black Universe USA and International beauty pageants.
 The network carried the 1975 Blue-Gray Football Classic, angering the all-star game's committee by convincing the game clock operator to cut three minutes off the clock in the first quarter.

 Mizlou was hired by U.S. Tobacco to broadcast the College National Final Rodeo in 1981.
 In 1985, Mizlou decided not to renew the Holiday Bowl broadcast contract.
 In 1986, the network signed a three-year deal with the Freedom Bowl adding them to their bowl line up of Bluebonnet, Cherry, Independence and Hall of Fame Bowls for that year.